 Oil previously sold as lubricating oil is collected, refined and reused as lubricating oil.
 Some oil is collected, transformed and recycled as a new energy product.
 This includes re-refining and use as a fuel for pulp mills, cement kilns, asphalt plants and other uses that meet the Hazardous Waste Regulation or applicable government standards in other states or provinces, such as for mining explosives or exploration drilling.

 Antifreeze previously sold as an antifreeze product is refined and reused as an antifreeze product.
 Antifreeze processors are already actively involved in processing used antifreeze to the point where an additive package can be included, and the recycled antifreeze can again be sold for automotive use.

 Used Oil Filters

 Metal filters are collected and recycled into other metal products.
-Paper filters that cannot feasibly be recycled are managed so a portion of the inherent energy can be recovered.
+Paper filters that cannot feasibly be recycled are managed so the inherent energy can be recovered.